SimplyDo/yourcarry-source/contents/items/PRW-5100/index.md

 The seconds hand can be used as a **compass, barometer, thermometer and altimeter**.

 This is one mighty watch that can take some abuse, never needs a change of battery and is always correct.
-And there is a host of features that may come in handy should you find yourself the lone surviver of a plane crash in the amazonian.
+And there is a host of features that may come in handy should you find yourself the lone survivor of a plane crash in the amazonian.